yegor256/blog/_drafts/_tasking.md

 The smaller the tasks we can break the scope into, the better.

-## How small tasks can be?
+## How small can tasks be?

-In our projects we break project scope to tasks of 30 minutes each.
+In our projects we break project scope into tasks of 30 minutes each.
 This may sound too extreme for you, but it works for us.
 We call them micro-tasks.
 We started to practice micro-tasking about seven years ago.
 We experimented with different task sizes, from 10 hours to 15 minutes, but eventually